What makes an authorpreneur?

 Nothing happens magically overnight.
 It takes a long time and a lot of patience to start building any new business, so here there is no difference to opening, say, a new consulting business.

 The reality is that all new businesses take time to move into profit and require start-up capital to cover the initial stages when costs can be quite high.
-Authorpreneurs understand business planning and their realistic long-term objectives.
+Authorpreneurs understand business planning and realistic long-term objectives.

 9. Authorpreneurs are tough taskmasters